balfieri/aws/README.md

 1. Create a separate AWS (root) account for each group of users who need to work on the same stuff.
 I prefer multiple accounts rather than one account with lots of complicated boundaries inside the account.
 It's just less error-prone.
 Use one Virtual Private Cloud (VPC) within each account.

+2. Create a special group within each AWS root account for admins of that account.
+Call it "admins".
+Only these users may perform administrative actions for the account.
+Only they have SSH keys that allow them to SSH to instances as ec2-user  which should be the only sudo-capable Linux username.

-2. Use SSH as the main mechanism for connecting to instances.
+3. Use SSH as the main mechanism for connecting to instances.
 Even VNC can be run through SSH tunnels.
 I trust SSH when it's set up properly.
 In a later section, I will show you how to harden SSH on your instances so that hackers have no chance of getting in.
 For SSH, I use a Yubikey encryption device plugged into my PC with a required passcode, plus a time-based authenticator code on my phone.
 I don't use VPN or special gateway instances.
 Stick to one mechanism: SSH.
 Do not even allow pinging of instances from the internet.

-3. Create a special group within each AWS root account for admins of that account.
-Call it "admins".
-Only these users may perform administrative actions for the account.
-Only they have SSH keys that allow them to SSH to instances as "admin" which will be the only sudo-capable Linux username.

 4. By default, do not allow non-admin users to do anything with AWS, including read-only things.
 There is no reason to create some kind of "users" group by default.
 Instead, allow those users only SSH access to one or more instances using non-admin Linux usernames.
 For the most part, non-admin users can operate without even worrying about whether their servers live in AWS, Google Cloud, or on-premises.
-Later, I will show how to map subdomain names to running instances.
+Later, I will show how to map subdomain names to running instances to make it easier to log in in the face of changing IP addresses.

 ## Set Up Your Local PC for AWS Command Line